Frequently asked questions for Parents

 Parents/carers are able to purchase a variety of stationery and subject-related items on the On-line shop on our website, with a debit or credit card (not parentpay).
 Parents/carers will be contacted by a member of staff via email/letter when they are required to purchase an item from our online shop below and your daughter will be able to pick up the item from the school shop, when notified.

-There are currently no items for Year 7 on the On-line shop; so please don’t purchase anything.
+There are currently only mini whiteboard for Year 7 on the On-line shop; so please don’t purchase anything else.